HalalYouCanEat/HalalYouCanEat/README.md

 For each restaurant, we have a page that provides detailed information about the restaurant such as location, cuisine, rating, reviews, etc.

-We also have the user profile view where user can view their favorited restaurants, and navigate to different parts of the app.
+We also have the user profile view where user can view their favorited restaurants, reviews, and navigate to different parts of the app.

 ## Gem Dependencies